Updated December 2022

 In addition to technical knowledge, you will need to demonstrate certain soft skills and character traits to become an ethical hacker.

-These are 3 of the most important attributes employers look for when hiring this role:
+These are three of the most important attributes employers look for when hiring for this role:

 ☑️ High ethical standards

 Obviously, you should never break into a network or system unless you are specifically authorized to do so.
 You're playing the role of a cyber criminal, but you shouldn't actually become one.
 Engaging in "black hat" hacking can have serious consequences.